 In addition to professional licensing, there are a few other types of businesses that need licensing that are not covered by the Division of Corporations, Business & Professional Licensing.
 These include:

 Seafood processing and shellfish permits

-Assumed Name Registration – While not a business license, Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) must register for an Assumed Name (also known as a Doing Business As or DBA) with the Division of Corporations.
+While not a business license, Sole Proprietorships and Partnerships operating under a business name that is different from the full name of the owner(s) must register for an Assumed Name (also known as a Doing Business As or DBA) with the Division of Corporations.

-These are a few of the most common business licenses, but there are far too many business licenses and permits in Alaska for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are just some of the most common business licenses a new business will need to register before starting.
+Before starting your business, be sure to check with City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.